MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-cloud-platform-security.md

 ### Phase 1: Discover multi-cloud resources, usage, and Shadow IT

 **Identify security posture**: Start by identifying your organization's cloud security posture by running Cloud Discovery to see what's happening in your network and evaluate the actual resource usage in your cloud platforms.
-You can achieve this by [setting up Cloud Discovery](set-up-cloud-discovery.md) to monitor and analyze your network traffic  in Cloud App Security.
-Web traffic logs analysis with Cloud App Security's Shadow IT discovery  provide improved visibility over your Shadow IT usage of cloud resources, identifying anomalous activities using either the Machine Learning anomaly detection engine or by using custom policies that you define:
+You can achieve this by [setting up Cloud Discovery](set-up-cloud-discovery.md) to monitor and analyze your network traffic  in Defender for Cloud Apps.
+Web traffic logs analysis with the Defender for Cloud Apps Shadow IT discovery  provide improved visibility over your Shadow IT usage of cloud resources, identifying anomalous activities using either the Machine Learning anomaly detection engine or by using custom policies that you define:

 - **Discover**: Discover usage across your organization's resource-hosting cloud platforms.
 For example, evaluate the actual volume of data that was downloaded from your storage resources and identify suspicious resource use that may indicate attempts at data exfiltration.
 Similarly, identify suspicious upload activities that may indicate an attempt to compromise your environment by injecting malicious code onto a target.
 - **Investigate**: Use the **Discovered resources** page to view access to data across resources including storage accounts, infrastructure, and custom apps hosted on Azure, AWS, and GCP.
 Ask questions such as: Was there a suspicious number of transactions in accessing a specific resource?